joshualj/Johnson_Joshua_EMRx_CaseStudy/README.md

 EMRxpress seeks to streamline the medical documentation process by allowing patients to submit a Pre-Appointment Questionairre (PAQ).
 The PAQ allows a patient to answer relevant questions about their medical concern -- including the complaint itself (i.e. headache), the time they first experienced the complaint (i.e. 2 weeks), and the character of the complaint (i.e. sharp) -- prior to the visit.
 The clinician can view their patient's PAQ prior to an appointment, allowing the clinician to efficiently tailor questions to the complaint during the visit.

-Similar to a traditional Electronic Medical Record program, EMRxpress also allows clinicians to view/edit/cancel their appointments.
-It has additional functionality -- as it allows patients to schedule and view upcoming appointments.
+Similar to a traditional Electronic Medical Record program, EMRxpress gives a clinician the options to view/edit/cancel their appointments.
+In addition, patient users can schedule and view upcoming appointments.

 ## Usage
 A patient may register using the following form.